 This course introduces the basic principles involved in managing the employment process.
 Topics include personnel planning, recruiting, interviewing and screening techniques, maintaining employee records; and voluntary and involuntary separations.
 Upon completion, students should be able to acquire and retain employees who match position requirements and fulfill organizational objectives.
-The course is a unique concentration requirement of the Human Resources Management concentration in the Business Administration program.

-BUS 258 Compensation and Benefits 3 0 3
+BUS 258 Compensation and Benefits

 This course is designed to study the basic concepts of pay and its role in rewarding performance.
 Topics include wage and salary surveys, job analysis, job evaluation techniques, benefits, and pay-for-performance programs.
 Upon completion, students should be able to develop and manage a basic compensation system to attract, motivate, and retain employees.
-This course is a unique concentration requirement of the Human Resources Management concentration in the Business Administration program.

-BUS 259 HRM Applications 3 0 3
+BUS 259 HRM Applications

-Prerequisites: BUS 217, BUS 234, BUS 256, and BUS 258 Corequisites: None
+Prerequisites: BUS 217, BUS 234, BUS 256, and BUS 258

 This course provides students in the Human Resource Management concentration the opportunity to reinforce their learning experiences from preceding HRM courses.
 Emphasis is placed on application of day-to-day HRM functions by completing in-basket exercises and through simulations.
 Upon completion, students should be able to determine the appropriate actions called for by typical events that affect the status of people at work.
-This course is a unique concentration requirement of the Human Resources Management concentration in the Business Administration program.